mrv-id/steamdeck/README.md

 | 11 | sudo ./file.sh        | Execute script                                               |

 ## Super User Password
-> The use of the sudo command needs for the administrator to have a safety password set.
+> Any command that alters the system — even in the merest way — needs root access.
+The [sudo](https://man7.org/linux/man-pages/man8/sudo.8.html) prefix allows a permitted user to execute a command as the super-user.
+For the **Super User DO** command to work one needs for the administrator to set a password first.

 | No | Command                       | Information                 |
 |:--:|:-----------------------------:|:---------------------------:|
 | 00 | sudo passwd                   | Set password for super-user |

-## SteamOS Policy
+## Operatin System Policy
-> Valve ships SteamOS locked, so that non-linux users don't mess around with system files — and for bug reporting and reproduction to be consistent.
-But, it encourages tech-savvy users to disable the read-only policy.
+> Valve ships SteamOS locked so that reporting and reproduction of bugs to be consistent.
+But, it encourages tech-savvy users to disable the read-only policy and use the Arch-based GNU/Linux distribution behind the gaming-mode at it's full potential.

 | No | Command                       | Information                                 |
 |:--:|:-----------------------------:|:-------------------------------------------:|
 | 00 | sudo steamos-readonly disable | Disable operating system's read-only policy |

-## Package Manager Keyring
+## Package Manager
-> .
+> Now that the filesystem is free from the read-only policy, the **PACkage MANager**, which is responsible for installing, syncing, updating, and removing every bit of software on the distribution must be initialized.
+The following [pacman](https://archlinux.org/pacman/pacman.8.html) commands will make use the appropirate keyrings to ensure a safe transaction between the locally installed software and the ones saved on the Arch repository servers.

 | No | Command                              | Information                                             |
 |:--:|:------------------------------------:|:-------------------------------------------------------:|